 As it is across the world, more and more CIOs in Canada are turning to the Cloud as their primary model for IT delivery.

-For the purposes of our best practices guide ‘DigitalCanada.cloud‘, we define Canadian Cloud Computing to be the sum total of all the expertise and services Canadian CIOs need to implement Cloud solutions, meaning locally provided consulting services to access Cloud options delivered from outside of Canada, as well as within it.
+For the purposes of our webinar series and best practices guide ‘DigitalCanada.cloud‘, we define Canadian Cloud Computing to be the sum total of all the expertise and services Canadian CIOs need to implement Cloud solutions, meaning locally provided consulting services to access Cloud options delivered from outside of Canada, as well as within it.

 In our guide we’ll document the decision process you can follow to determine the best solution, through featuring inputs from local experts, showcasing Cloud Solution Blueprints, recipes for common IT requirements.